r4-r4/Terminal-in-web/README.md

-# 🐧 Linux Desktop Web Terminal
+# 🐧 Linux Terminal in Web

 A fully interactive, simulated Linux desktop terminal environment built with HTML, CSS, and JavaScript.
 This project provides a fun and educational way to experience a Linux-like terminal inside your browser.